 \section{Conclusion}

-$f(R,R_{\mu\nu}R^{\mu\nu})$ has proposed a new theory of gravity alternative to Einstein’s general theory of relativity.
+Nash gravity has proposed a new theory of gravity alternative to Einstein’s general theory of relativity.
 The formulation allows us to obtain field equations for empty space, but did not include a description of matter field.
-In the present work, we have generalized the original $f(R,R_{\mu\nu}R^{\mu\nu})$ theory by adding the matter fields in the original action.
+In the present work, we have generalized the original Nash theory by adding the matter fields in the original action.
 We have specified a proper form of the field equations on more general footings for space with matter contents.
 We have derived the equations of motion in the flat FLRW spacetime and examined the behaviors of the solutions by invoking specific forms of the Hubble parameter.

 We have also classified the physical behaviors of the solutions by employing the stability analysis.
 We have checked the consistency of the model by considering cosmological parameters, e.g., the Hubble parameter $H$, deceleration parameter $q$, and \emph{Om}(z) parameter.
-We have further used observational data from Supernovae Ia (SNeIa) and baryonic acoustic oscillations (BAO) to constrain the parameters of the model.

-With the Hubble parameter $H\propto \rho^{-2}$, we have discovered the best fit of our model with $\Omega_{m0}=0.25$ and $H_{0}=0.4$ for $\tau_{0}=0.3$ and $\rho_0=0.5$.
 However, particular extensions of the present work are still possible.
 As well known, the dynamical systems analysis for analyzing the qualitative properties of cosmological models has proven to be very useful.
-It has been successfully used to study and to understand a number of cosmological models, e.g. the standard GR cosmology \cite{sta} and the scalar-tensor theories of gravity \cite{Carloni:2007eu}.
+It has been successfully used to study and to understand a number of cosmological models, e.g. the standard GR cosmology \cite{sta} .

-Moreover, the cosmological dynamics of the modified $f(R)$ gravity was extensively studied in Refs.\cite{Carloni:2004kp,Goheer:2009ss,Abdelwahab:2007jp} by employing the dynamical system analysis in both homogeneous \& isotropic universe (a.k.a. the flat FLRW model).
-In addition, there were some interesting topics left to be investigated regarding the less anisotropic counterpart (Bianchi types and the others); see Refs.\cite{Leach:2006br}-\cite{Liu:2017edh} for example.
-Interestingly, some possible scenarios will be worth investigating, e.g. the origin and evolution of primordial magnetic field in the Universe; see for example \cite{Grasso:2000wj}.
-The extension of the present work can be in principle implemented by following those references on employing the dynamical system analysis.
+Moreover, there were some interesting topics left to be investigated regarding the less anisotropic counterpart (Bianchi types and the others); see Ref.\cite{Liu:2017edh} for example.
+In summary we point out that although this second order theory doesn't have classical Einstein limits, it has been proven to be formally divergent free and considered to be of interest in constructing theories of quantum gravity.